Keyboard shortcuts

 • Reduced integration burden for users trying multiple assistants

-RAG is a pattern; MCP is a protocol.
+RAG is a pattern.
+MCP is a protocol.

 • MCP defines how systems connect to provide that context and more